greenelab/phenoplier/environment/README.md

     export PHENOPLIER_N_JOBS=2

     # Export this variable if you downloaded the manuscript sources and want to
-    # generate the figures for it (see additional # instructions for manuscript
+    # generate the figures for it.
-    # figures below).
     export PHENOPLIER_MANUSCRIPT_DIR=/tmp/manuscript_dir
     ```

-1. Adjust other settings (i.e. available computational resources) by modifying the
+1. Adjust other settings (i.e. root directory, available computational
-file `../libs/settings.py`
+   resources, etc) by modifying the file `../libs/settings.py`

 1. Adjust your `PYTHONPATH` variable to include the `libs` directory: